fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabaseSecondary.md

 # Remove-AzureRmSqlDatabaseSecondary

 ## SYNOPSIS
-Terminates data replication between a nextref_database and the specified secondary database.
+Terminates data replication between a SQL Database and the specified secondary database.

 ## SYNTAX